kaiizzz/rebellion/README.md

 The model will then ask you if you want the GUI to be displayed.
 Enter `y` for the GUI to be displayed and `n` for the GUI not to be displayed in the command line.
 This feature may not work with some IDEs.
 This feature does not influence the results of the model.

-The model will then run for the number of steps you entered times by the number of runs you entered.
-The model will then outputs the result into a file called `output.csv` in the root directory of the project.
-Note: if you run the model multiple times, the output will be appended to the file.
+The model will then run for the number of steps you entered for how ever many number of runs you entered.
+The model will then output the results into a file called `output.csv` in the root directory of the project.
+Note: if the output file already exists, output will be appended to the file.

 ### Output
 The output of the model is a csv file called `output.csv` in the root directory of the project.
 The output contains the following columns for each run: